Sports, Entertainment, Event - Management - B.S.

 • Utilize event management tools and processes to create, execute and evaluate an event.

-Upon completion of the Live Entertainment specialization (offered at the Providence campus), graduates are expected to:
+Upon completion of the Live Entertainment specialization (offered at the Providence Campus), graduates are expected to:

 • Analyze and evaluate critical components of live entertainment management.